Data Synchronization

 Observation

-to transfer big files, progress bar might move slowly or get stuck.
+to transfer large files, the progress bar might move slowly or get stuck.
 If this happens, you can observe the progress using other methods.

 sync

-assumes it's mainly used to copy a large amount of files, its progress bar is designed for this scenario: progress only updates when a file has been transferred.
-In a large file scenario, every file is transferred slowly, hence the slow or even static progress bar.
-This is worse for destinations without multipart upload support (e.g. file
+is designed for scenarios involving a large number of files.
+Its progress bar only updates when a file has been transferred.
+In a large file scenario, each file is transferred slowly, so the progress bar updates infrequently or even appears stuck.
+This is worse for destinations without multipart upload support (such as file

 , sftp

-, schemes), where every file is transferred single-threaded.
+schemes), where each file is transferred using a single thread.

-If progress bar is not moving, use below methods to observe and troubleshoot:
+If you notice the progress bar is not changing, use the methods below for monitoring and troubleshooting:

 -